 Glue Dots

 Glue dots are what I use to incorporate the smaller balloons into the garland at the very end.
-Using the smaller balloons to fill in any gaps will take your garland to the next level.
+Using the small balloons to fill in a big hole or any gaps will take your garland to the next level.
 Plus a roll of glue dots comes with the roll of balloon tape I have linked!
 Score!

 I’m sure you can make tape work, but my regular ol’ gift wrapping tape was not strong enough!
 Glue dots are extra sticky and will be sure to hold your balloons in place.